Effective Rankine-Hugoniot conditions for shock waves in periodic media: Introduction

-In both \cite{shefter1999} and \cite{Ketcheson_LeVeque_2011}, regularization seems to be a result of reflection; in the first case due to resonant interactions between characteristic fields and in the second due to reflections caused by the medium itself.
-Both works focused on solutions in one space dimension.
+In \cite{shefter1999} and \cite{fouque2004shock,garnier2007effective,santosa1991,leveque2003}, regularization seems to be the result of reflection; in the first case due to resonant interactions between characteristic fields and in the rest due to reflections caused by the medium itself, which lead to dissipative and/or dispersive effects.
+In all these references, the authors focused on waves in one space dimension.
 In the present work we consider an unbounded two-dimensional domain that varies periodically in one direction; see Figure \ref{fig:layered_intro}.
 This scenario has been studied already in \cite{quezada2014two} for linear waves and in \cite{ketcheson2015diffractons} for nonlinear waves.
 In the last reference, a different sort of regularization was observed that does not seem to be caused by reflection, showing that apparently NBAT solutions can arise even when reflective effects are essentially absent.

-Our goal is to extend the results of \cite{Ketcheson_LeVeque_2011} to this more general two-dimensional situation.
-Specifically, we investigate the following questions: \begin{itemize} \item What properties of the initial data and the medium determine whether solutions exhibit shocks or are NBAT? \item When shocks form, what is their speed of propagation? \end{itemize}